bokkagroup/atom/README.md

 ### Hooks (actions/filters)

- This theme is fully compatible with Wordpress' built in actions & filters.
-When you typically inherit a Wordpress project, you will likely look into functions.php and see abundant actions, filters, and includes that dictate how your application is run.
+ This theme is fully compatible with WordPress' built in actions & filters.
+When you typically inherit a WordPress project, you will likely look into functions.php and see abundant actions, filters, and includes that dictate how your application is run.
 This code is generally poorly organized, monolithic, and difficult to maintain.
  We've added a hooks folder for providing more organization, but it is up to you to take it a step further.
 All hooks should be organized in files specific to functionality.
 An example might be that you have custom permalinks that hook into a filter like so `add_filter('post_type_link', 'custom_permalink_function', 10, 4);` It's probably best to put this type of code into it's own file `hooks/permalinks.php`.
 Once we add a file to the hooks directory it will automatically be included by our `functions.php`